-Preference will be given to applicants whose applications are complete (with the exception of the interview) and received by the NHTI Admissions Office no later than March 28, 2014, for Fall 2014 admission.
+Preference will be given to applicants whose applications are complete (with the exception of the interview) and received by the NHTI Admissions Office no later than March 13, 2015, for Fall 2015 admission.

-- High school diploma or GED 1. - 2.
-Personal Interview - 3.
-Applicants must write an essay focused on their interest in Orthopaedic Technology; instructions for completing this requirement are available through the Blackboard site for Orthopaedic Technology (username: nhtiotc password: student) or from the Admissions Office at (603) 230-4011.
-If you have further questions please contact the Admissions Office at (603) 230-4011 or by email at nhtiadm@ccsnh.edu. - Applicants must complete a course in Cardiopulmonary Resuscitation 4. and Airway Obstruction Management for health care providers/ professional rescuer.
+- High school diploma or proof of high school equivalency; - Personal Interview; - Applicants must write an essay focused on their interest in Orthopaedic Technology; instructions for completing this requirement are available through the Blackboard site for Orthopaedic Technology (username: nhtiotc password: student) or from the Admissions Office at (603) 230-4011.
+If you have further questions please contact the Admissions Office at (603) 230-4011 or by email at nhtiadm@ccsnh.edu; - Applicants must complete a course in Cardiopulmonary Resuscitation and Airway Obstruction Management for health care providers/ professional rescuer.